 They take the same lenses, work with the same radio trigger for my flashes and strobes, and the only difference is the photo size (12 megapixels vs 36 megapixels).

 3: It’s Time to Go Mirrorless

 A lot of people want to go mirrorless.

 There are some good reasons.
 For example, mirrorless cameras can shoot in silent mode.
 That’s great if you need to photograph a subject without disturbing it.
 An example that comes to mind was a photo that Dave Black took of a pro golfer in the backswing of a drive.

 Typically, this was forbidden because of the noise that the shutter makes.
 Pro golfers have a lot at stake and it’s just respectful to avoid making noise when they’re concentrating.

 Dave got his shot with a silent camera.

 The same thing may work for some wildlife photography or any other environment where the clacking sound of a shutter just isn’t acceptable.

-Other people like the idea that mirrorless cameras may enable some new opportunities for lenses with wider apertures.
+Other people like that mirrorless cameras may enable new opportunities for lenses with wider apertures.
 Getting the flange closer to the sensor (and having a wider flange) may mean getting some f/.095 aperture lenses instead of f/1.4.

-Yet another benefit is simply having more auto-focus points to use.
+Yet another benefit simply has more auto-focus points to use.
 The Nikon Z7 allows you to cover almost all of the sensor.
-No more focus and recompose because the auto-focus points won't reach.
+No more focus and recompose because the auto-focus points won’t reach.